Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Conclusion and Future Directions

-In this paper, we have proposed \emph{Wireless Copilot}, an AI-powered collaborative framework for managing 6G complexity.
-It integrates RAG, interactive context protocols, AI reasoning, and network toolkits.
-We have demonstrated its transformative role in the entire LAWNets lifecycle, including network design, configuration, evaluation, and optimization.
-We also have validated its superiority in multi-objective resource allocation via a case study.
-By enabling human-AI symbiosis, \emph{Wireless Copilot} bridges the gap between human expertise and 6G’s operational complexity.
-Future research will focus on dynamic intent handling, cross-domain integration, and edge deployment to enhance its practicality.
+In this paper, we propose \emph{Wireless Copilot}, an AI-powered collaborative framework for managing the operational complexity of 6G networks.
+Integrating retrieval-augmented generation, interactive context protocols, AI reasoning, and network toolkits, the framework realizes human-AI symbiosis and bridges the gap between human expertise and machine-scale network complexity.
+We demonstrate its transformative value across the full lifecycle of 6G low-altitude wireless networks, covering network design, configuration, evaluation, and optimization, and validate its superior performance in multi-objective resource allocation through a case study.

+Looking forward, three core research directions will be pursued to enhance the practical applicability of the framework: \emph{1) dynamic intent understanding and multi-stakeholder collaboration}, enabling intent fusion, conflict resolution, and collaborative decision-making for multi-party interactions; \emph{2) a unified cross-domain tool ecosystem with standardized APIs} to support seamless interaction across terrestrial, aerial, and satellite heterogeneous networks; \emph{3) real-time robust reasoning and edge deployment}, optimized via model compression, edge-native fine-tuning, and lightweight algorithms to satisfy the ultra-low latency constraints of 6G systems.